Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Adjustments for age and other diseases

+Population and data, including the number of observation $n$, all remain the same as in age-homogeneous model of Section \ref{dsm1}.
+Section \ref{res2} found an effect of stroke on dementia onset that exceeds by far findings in contemporary epidemiology.
+An age-inhomogeneous dementia intensity has already been confirm for the AOK HCD in \cite{weisetal2020} and we now apply the piece-wise constant intensities \eqref{modpieces}.
+Table \ref{statinhomo} and Figure \ref{logLQ_a1} exhibit point estimates, standard errors and confidence intervals due to \eqref{ehaestai}, \eqref{ehastand2} and the generalisation of Theorem \ref{normmodelb} with age intervals covering five years, i.e. with {\em b} = 12 pieces (see Table \ref{statinhomo}, column (1)).

-Figure \ref{logLQ_a1} and Table \ref{statinhomo} exhibit point estimates, standard errors and confidence intvervals, using five-year age-groups, i.e. $b=11$.
-For instance, in the age-group with the most events, namely from 80 to 85 years, the intensity after stroke of $\hat{\lambda}_{S^1D7}=0.086$ exceeds that without stroke of $\hat{\lambda}_{HD7}=0.049$ (see framed numbers in Table \ref{statinhomo}).
-The ratio of 1.8 is now half of the ratio $0.07/0.02=3.5$ in Table \ref{stathomo}, and more in line with the recent literature.
-The reason is Simpson's paradox: In the case for persons with stroke, the age-homogeneous $\hat{\lambda}_{S^1 D}=0.07$ of Section \ref{sectagehom} is implicitly an average over a later part of the time span $[0,\tau]$, because stoke occurs at higher ages.
-The age-homogeneous intensity is hence larger than an average of the age-group intensities over the entire time span due to the increasing estimates of dementia onset in age.
-This is not the case for healthy persons' intensities.
+For instance, in the age-group with the most dementia events, namely from 80 to 85 years, the dementia intensity after stroke of $\hat{\lambda}_{S^1D7}$ = 0.117 exceeds that without stroke of $\hat{\lambda}_{HD7}$ = 0.047 (see framed numbers in Table \ref{statinhomo}).
+The ratio of 2.5 is now two thirds of the ratio 0.07/0.02 = 3.5 of Table \ref{stathomo}, and more in line with the recent literature, e.g. for Korea, as reported by \cite{kimlee2018} (of 2.4).
+The reason is Simpson's paradox; the age-homogeneous $\hat{\lambda}_{S^1 D}$ = 0.07 of Section \ref{res2} is implicitly an average over a later part of the time span $[0,\tau]$ where dementia onset is anyway more likely.
+In more detail, a stroke generally occurs at higher ages, so that the denominator in the stroke-specific point estimator \eqref{ehaest}, starts accumulating `time at risk' at a high age.
+The higher dementia intensity at the ages then results in many events in the numerator of point estimator \eqref{ehaest}, not attributable to the stroke event.
+This defect is resolved by the age-specific ratios in \eqref{ehaestai}.
+And the defect does not level out when calculating the relative risk, because the defect does not affect the healthy persons' intensity $\hat{\lambda}_{HD}$.
+The formulated aim of the study is to answer the question whether stroke has a effect on dementia.
+Following up on the arguments in Section \ref{res2}, consider the squared test statistics for each of the $b$ = 12 time intervals, and add those.
+Thus sum for the 12 differences is distributed as $\chi^2_{12}$ due to the independence between estimation differences, which must hold in analogy to Theorem \ref{normmodelb} also for age-inhomogeneity as the proof of \citet[][Theorem 1]{A-likeliho:2009} suggests.
+The 95\% quantile of the $\chi^2_{12}$-distribution is 21.026 and the test statistic (using \eqref{ehastand2})